 BREITLING Chronomat B0142, an aerial chronograph

-This is a watch that you will find under many Christmas trees.
-Launched in 1984, the Chronomat collection by Breitling is based on the Frecce Tricolori chronograph, which was developed in 1983 for the Italian aerial squadron.
+This is a watch that you will certainly find under many Christmas trees.
+Launched in 1984, the Chronomat collection by Breitling is based on the Frecce Tricolori chronograph, which was developed during 1983 for the Italian aerial squadron.
 Some decades later, it has become one of the emblematic watches of the Maison and, since, many new models have been launched either for men but also for women (read our articles on the Chronomat becomes a Super-model and Breitling and te new feminine Chronomat).

 COSC-certified chronometer, the chronograph chosen by Jean Lassaussois features a 42 mm steel case and a unidirectional bezel with four rider tabs.
 Like a “panda dial” watch, its silver coloured dial displays three black subdials powered by a calibre of remarkable manufacture.
 The originality of this instrument lies, among other things, on the signature “Rouleaux” bracelet.

 Self-winding mechanical movement